Sir William Goulding, 1st Baronet: Political activity

 Like his father, Goulding was an active Irish unionist, but despite two requests he never stood in a Parliamentary election.
 He was a member of the Irish Unionist Alliance (IUA) and served as chairman of the city of Dublin and south county Dublin Unionist Representative Associations.
 On 22 August 1904 he was created a baronet, of Millicent and Roebuck Hill in the Baronetage of the United Kingdom.
 Goulding was Sheriff of County Dublin in 1900 and High Sheriff of Kildare in 1907.
 He was chairman of the Property Losses (Ireland) Committee from 1916 to 1917.
 He was made a member of the Privy Council of Ireland in the 1917 Birthday Honours, and was subsequently appointed by the British government to join the Irish Convention of 1917–1918.
 Following the split of the IUA in 1919, Goulding joined the Unionist Anti-Partition League.
 In March 1921 he led a deputation of southern unionists formed to persuade Roman Catholic bishops to act as intermediaries between Sinn Féin and the British government.
 That month he also founded the Irish Businessmen's Conciliation Committee alongside Andrew Jameson, which aimed to galvanise the support of businesses against the partition of Ireland.

 In 1921, Goulding was nominated to be an inaugural member of the short-lived Senate of Southern Ireland.
 He took the oath of office, but did not attend either of the Senate's two meetings.
 On 12 May 1922 he participated in a Church of Ireland deputation with Archbishop John Gregg and Bishop Robert Miller to W. T. Cosgrave and Michael Collins to ensure the rights Irish Protestants were secure in the Irish Free State.
+Following the establishing of the Irish Free State on 6 December 1922, he contested the 1922 Seanad election but was not elected.